 Today, while doing my morning exercises, I clicked through Netflix and ended up watching “First Contact: Lost Tribe of the Amazon.”
 It’s a fascinating documentary about an anthropologist’s first interaction with one of the isolated tribes of the region.
 But my interest wasn’t only intellectual.
 I was curious about how the tribe Daniel and I had once met might have fared.
 (To read a bit about our experience in the Amazon, please go to a lighthearted piece I did for Lawrence Schoen’s Eating Authors.)

 According to “First Contact,” an Amazon region of about 30,000 square miles (spread across the border between Brazil and Peru) is home to the majority of “uncontacted” people in the planet.
-Uncontacted means that they have had no recorded interaction with the outside modern world.
+Uncontacted means that we have no records of any interaction between them and the outside modern world.
 However, many (if not most) have been watching us for a long time.
 In fact, it’s postulated that their ancestors ran into the dense jungle to escape the horrors and devastation of previous encounters.
 For some, it started way back in the early 19th century, when rubber plantations plowed through the area, destroying entire tribes through slavery, illness and wholesale slaughter.
 It’s a dark piece of history, repeated all over the world when outsiders “discovered” new lands populated by indigenous people.

 Daniel’s and my encounter was much gentler and probably whitewashed by the local officials.
 After all, the Peruvian representatives needed to keep our small bevy of journalists in a happy state of mind.
 Nor did we have much time to dig deeper, since we arrived on Friday and flew home on Monday.
 It was classic parachute journalism, with our story intended for readers of the Sunday Philadelphia Inquirer’s Travel section.